-Prestigious Washington State Club to Host its Second KPMG Women’s PGA Championship
+Prestigious Washington State Club to Host its Second KPMG Women’s PGA Championship, June 19-23, 2024

-The PGA of America announced today that Sahalee Country Club in Sammamish, Washington, has been selected as the site of the 2024 KPMG Women’s PGA Championship.
+The PGA of America announced that Sahalee Country Club in Sammamish, Washington, has been selected to host the 2024 KPMG Women’s PGA Championship

 Sahalee Country Club hosted the 2016 KPMG Women’s PGA Championship as well as the 1998 PGA Championship.
 In 2016 at Sahalee, Brooke Henderson defeated then-No. 1 Lydia Ko with a birdie in a one-hole playoff to win her first major championship.
 In 1998, Vijay Singh recorded a final-round 2-under par 68 to finish at 9-under and win his first major championship.

 “The PGA of America is ecstatic to bring the KPMG Women’s PGA Championship and the best women players in the world back to a premier venue in the Pacific Northwest,” said PGA President John Lindert.
 “Sahalee Country Club was an outstanding host for the 2016 KPMG Women’s PGA Championship and has a rich history in hosting major championships.
 We are excited to return to Washington in 2024.”

 The KPMG Women’s PGA Championship will be conducted in Summer 2024.
 The Championship is a collaboration between the PGA of America, the LPGA and KPMG, which focuses on the development, advancement and empowerment of women on and off the golf course.